The World's 17 Scariest Haunted Restaurants

-Looking to get into the Halloween spirit this season?
-Make a reservation to dine in one of the world’s haunted restaurants to get your spooky fix.
-While the United States has been considered to be a hotbed of haunted activity, fine dining establishments, pubs, inns, and bed-and-breakfasts worldwide have also been known for many ghost sightings.
+If you like a little intrigue with your dinner, make a reservation to dine in one of the world’s haunted restaurants to get your spooky fix.
+While the United States is full of restaurants where owners and patrons routinely report some paranormal activity, dining establishments, pubs, inns, and bed-and-breakfasts around the globe have also been known for many ghost sightings.

 On the South Shields coast in England is a cave bar, restaurant, and pub that is reportedly haunted by smugglers who inhabited the cave many years ago; diners have stated that they spotted flying ashtrays while sipping on a pint.
 Similarly, at Casey Moore's Oyster House in Tempe, Ariz., seeing is believing.
 Patrons, employees, and guests have said that at the 4 a.m. witching hour they’ve witnessed a couple dancing in the top part of the restaurant with a glow emanating from the stairs.